lisp-mirror/lqml/readme-qml-live-preview-and-slime.md

-*Please note: the below may be convenient for sketching; during development, the simple `-auto` option of `lqml run.lisp` may be more appropriate, because it allows for re-initialization (calling Lisp code) after reloading.*
+*Please note: the below may be convenient for sketching -- but during development, the simple `-auto` option of `lqml run.lisp` may be more appropriate, because it allows for re-initialization (calling Lisp code) after reloading QML.*

+*The above method also works on mobile, please see example `swank-server`.
+It doesn't depend on Swank, and should therefore also be stable (it uses a local trivial web server).*

 QML Preview and Slime